How to build and scale a successful B2B marketplace

 Second, you must bring these complex transactions to an online platform and perfect the UX demands with sophisticated technology and exceptional product management.

 Facilitating payments is a core value proposition for any marketplace platform.
-In B2B, where a marketplace can offer a smooth, convenient process to replace countless steps of back and forth, this is especially important.
+In B2B, where a marketplace can offer a smooth, convenient process to replace countless back-and-forth, this is especially important.

 Done right, seamless payment processing alone can significantly increase the stickiness of a marketplace.

-For B2B businesses, in particular, subscription-based revenue models are also relatively common, mainly if the offering includes powerful SaaS tools for one or both sides of the marketplace.
+Subscription-based revenue models are also relatively common for B2B businesses, mainly if the offering includes powerful SaaS tools for one or both sides of the marketplace.

 The transaction process defines all the possible interactions between a customer and a provider in your marketplace: